ForbesLindesay/web-app-template/README.md

 ## Setting up a new app

 1. ssh into the dokku server `ssh dokku`
-1. create the app `dokku apps:create web-app-template`
+1. create the app `dokku apps:create web-app-template && dokku apps:create web-app-template-staging`
-1. enable zero downtime deploys `dokku checks:enable web-app-template` - N.B. this will result in 2 coppies of each app running in parallel during deploys
+1. enable zero downtime deploys `dokku checks:enable web-app-template && dokku checks:enable web-app-template-staging` - N.B. this will result in 2 coppies of each app running in parallel during deploys

 ## Deploying locally